MPolaris/onnx2tflite/readme.md

 #  ONNX->Keras and ONNX->TFLite tools
 ## Welcome
-If you have some good ideas, welcome to discuss or give me PRs.
+If you have some good ideas, welcome to discuss or give project PRs.

 ## How to use
 ```cmd